Friend hired as offensive coordinator, English to defensive staff

 McElwain sees improvement with junior college transfers

 Colorado State takes field for its second spring drills under Jim McElwain

 Rams look to return Bronze Boot to Fort Collins

 McElwain, Baldwin, English, Simmons and Hammerschmidt talk about what they want to accomplish this spring.

-English, a 29-year coaching veteran with significant experience along the Front Range, has been part of the Colorado State staff that has led an impressive return to prominence over the past three seasons, highlighted by back-to-back bowl appearances for the first time since 2002-03 and a 10-win season in 2014 for the just the fifth time in school history.
-The Rams' 18 wins over the 2013-14 seasons were their most in two seasons since 1999-2000 (also 18), and tied for second most in school history.
+English, a 29-year coaching veteran with significant experience along the Front Range, has been part of the Colorado State staff that has led an impressive return to prominence over the past four seasons, highlighted by three consecutive bowl appearances for the first time since 2001-03 and a 10-win season in 2014 for the just the fifth time in school history.
+The Rams’ 18 wins over the 2013-14 seasons were their most in a two-season span since 1999-2000 (also 18), and tied for second most in school history.

 A Colorado product, English had spent the previous nine seasons at Wyoming (2003-11).
 He had served as the Cowboys’ defensive coordinator, linebackers and special teams coach from 2009-11.
 The senior member of the Wyoming staff when he joined the Rams, he spent his first six years (2003-08) in Laramie as Joe Glenn’s linebackers coach.